 Nobody asks finance professionals to produce a tale about financial reporting as charming and funny as Toy Story or any other movie animated by Pixar.
 They don’t have to develop a plot as suspenseful as a John Grisham novel or Stephen King novel.

 And no, CFOs are not expected to suddenly sound like the hosts who narrate the best programs on National Public Radio.

-If they want their financial reports to be memorable, however, finance leaders need to harness elements of classical storytelling techniques and weave them in somehow.
-After all, the material they now have at their disposal is simply deserves nothing less.
+If they want their financial reports to be memorable, however?
+Finance leaders need to harness elements of classical storytelling techniques and weave them in somehow.
+After all, the material they now have at their disposal simply deserves nothing less.

 Translating The ‘Foreign Language’ Of Finance

-If all this sounds daunting, it might be because finance professionals see the reporting they do as a self-contained story with a beginning, middle and an end.
-The best financial reporting is more of an ongoing story, however — a serialized account of how sound decision-making is helping lead everyone towards success.
+Does this all sound daunting?
+It might be because finance professionals see the reporting as a self-contained story with a beginning, middle, and end.
+However, the best financial reporting is more of an ongoing story — a serialized account of how sound decision-making is helping lead everyone towards success.

-You’ll know you’re telling a great story when you get questions, or the audience starts generating ideas, or when you see decisions framed within the context of what you’ve told.
-And that, in turn may provide the inspiration for the stories you tell next.
+You’ll know you’re telling a great story when you get questions or the audience starts generating ideas.
+Or when you see decisions framed within the context of what you’ve told.
+And that, in turn, may inspire the stories you tell next.

 Did you learn a lot about financial reporting and storytelling in this post?
 Here are more resources: